vincent40416/vincent40416.github.io/_pages/about.md

 News
 ======
+* [June 2023] I will intern at Boss Zhipin Career Science Lab as Research Intern.
-* [Sep 2023] I am glad to become an MPhil student in HKUST supervised by Prof. [Hao Liu](https://raymondhliu.github.io/)
+* [Sep 2022] I am glad to become an MPhil student in HKUST supervised by Prof. [Hao Liu](https://raymondhliu.github.io/)

 Sincerely